bstaber/rustineers/book/src/ridge_regression_1d/structured_ndarray/error_handling.md

 let y_pred = model.predict(&x).expect("Model not fitted yet");
 ```

 to add a custom error message.
 These methods will make the code crash.
-Another strategy is the handle the `Result` with a `match`too, i.e.,
+Another strategy is to handle the `Result` with a `match` too, i.e.,

 ```rust
 match model.predict(&x) {